hkust-taco/mlstruct/README.md

-_This repository contains an implementation of the Boolean-algebraic core of [MLscript](https://github.com/hkust-taco/mlscript), in a way that is faithful to the corresponding OOPSLA 2022 paper.
-In particular, we have removed all the bells and whistles and extra features of the full MLscript language._
+_This repository contains an implementation of **MLstruct**, the Boolean-algebraic core of [MLscript](https://github.com/hkust-taco/mlscript).
+It is relatively faithful to the OOPSLA 2022 paper **[MLstruct: Principal Type Inference in a Boolean Algebra of Structural Types](https://2022.splashcon.org/details/splash-2022-oopsla/41/MLstruct-Principal-Type-Inference-in-a-Boolean-Algebra-of-Structural-Types)**.
+To obtain MLstruct, we started from the full MLscript language prototype and removed most of the extra features/bells and whistles, and we also made some additional simplifications._

-# MLscript Core Language
+# MLstruct

 What would TypeScript look like if it had been designed with type inference and soundness in mind?

 We provide one possible answer in MLscript, an object-oriented and functional programming language with records, generic classes, mix-in traits, first-class unions and intersections, instance matching, and ML-style principal type inference.
-These features can be used to implement expressive class hierarchies as well as extensible sums and products.
+These features can be used to implement a form of extensible variants that is as powerful as but also more flexible than unification-based approaches using row variables.

-MLscript supports union, intersection, and complement (or negation) connectives, making sure they form a Boolean algebra, and add enough structure to derive a sound and complete type inference algorithm.
+MLstruct supports union, intersection, and complement (or negation) connectives.
+We make sure they form a Boolean algebra and add enough structure to derive a sound and complete type inference algorithm.
+For more details, please see the paper mentioned above.

 ## Running the tests